How to Understand the Classical Vices and Virtues

-That means we will discuss”virtue theories” like Aristotle’s Theory of Means and Plato’s Theory of Forms, Smith’s Moral Sentiments, Kant’s metaphysics of Morals, Hume empirical theories, the Greek concept of arete, but also the Christian virtues and vices, the chivalric virtues of the Code of Chivalry, Plato and Aristotle’s ideal city state (and the related “virtues of the state”), Montesquieu’s “springs” (the virtues as they relate to different types of laws under different types of governments; the “virtues of the laws“) from his Spirit of the Laws, and other longstanding virtue theories pertaining to vices and virtues.
+Thus we will discuss virtue theories like Aristotle’s Theory of “Golden” Means, Plato’s Theory of Forms, Smith’s Moral Sentiments, Kant’s metaphysics of Morals, Hume empirical theories, the Greek concept of arete, but also the Christian virtues and vices, the chivalric virtues of the Code of Chivalry, Plato and Aristotle’s ideal city state (and the related “virtues of the state“), Montesquieu’s “springs” (the virtues as they relate to different types of laws under different types of governments; the “virtues of the laws“) from his Spirit of the Laws, and other longstanding virtue theories pertaining to vices and virtues of all sorts.

 By examining different virtue theories we’ll be better understand why past cultures and thinkers considered these “metaphysical moral” aspects of the human condition important enough to include in their major works.

 Aristotle & Virtue Theory: Crash Course Philosophy #38.
 An introduction to virtue theory.
 This is worth watching, but do me a solid and at least make it to the party about Aristotle’s Golden Mean theory.